 Superintendent Tabitha Branum praised Burt and her team for being flexible during the period when construction crews, teachers and students shared the campus.

-“I don’t know if you can imagine what it is like to be in a building and for two and half years to be under construction.
+“I don’t know if you can imagine what it is like to be in a building and for two and half years and be under construction.
 They constantly have to move and adjust,” Branum said.
 “Believe it or not, not everything goes perfectly, and she handled it, and her team handled it, with such grace and flexibility and allowed for this start, this launch, of our middle school to be the best it could possibly be.”

 Several former teachers joined former students and parents to tour the building, led by current cheerleaders and student council members.
-Some struggled to orient themselves between the “old” and the “new” sections.
+Some struggled to orient themselves between the “old” and “new” sections.

 “I’m just overwhelmed at the change,” said Susan Gammage, who taught ninth grade biology and assigned the infamous “insect collection project” to students, first at Forest Meadow, then at the Freshman Center.
 Fourteen-year-olds all over Lake Highlands spent weeks searching their environs for creepy crawlers and night flyers to pin to their boards for extra points.
 “I can’t even envision the old school here now.
 This is wonderful.”